atsid/express-jefferson/README.md

 ## Configuration
 * routes - An map of routes by name.
 Each object in the map describes an endpoint to be wired.
 These endpoints must contain an HTTP method, a path, and an array of middleware functions.
+* aliases: (optional) - A map of alias-name to handler chain.
+Routes may use these aliases in lieu of repeated function groups.
 * proxies: (optional) - An array of proxy objects invoked around all middleware functions in order.
 Each proxy object should have an init() function that accepts a delegate middleware function and returns a new middleware function.
 * params: (optional) - A map of path-parameter name to resolver functions.